Cherokee: Etymology

-Many theories, though all unproven, abound about the origin of the name Cherokee.
-It may have originally been derived from one of the competitive tribes in the area.
+Numerous theories—none of which are definitive—have been proposed regarding the origin of the name Cherokee.
+Some scholars suggest it may have originated as a name applied by neighboring tribes in the region.

-The earliest Spanish transliteration of the name, from 1755, is recorded as Tchalaque, but it dates to accounts related to the Hernando de Soto expedition in the mid-16th century.
-Another theory is that Cherokee derives from the Lower Creek word Cvlakke ("chuh-log-gee"), as the Creek were also in this mountainous region.
+One of the earliest Spanish transliterations of the name, recorded in 1755, appears as Tchalaque, although the term itself dates to accounts associated with the Hernando de Soto expedition of the mid-16th century.
+Another theory suggests that Cherokee derives from the Lower Creek word Cvlakke ("chuh-log-gee"), reflecting Creek usage for the Cherokee people who inhabited the southern Appalachian region.